MicrosoftDocs/Viva/Viva/glint/reports/team-summary-enable-manage.md

 1. From the dashboard, select **Configure** and then **Survey Programs.**
 2. Select the survey.
 3. In **Program Summary**, choose **Reporting**.
 4. Select **Add Role**.
 From the dropdown menu, select the new role title.
 The new role is added to the **Program Roles** section.
-Now, enable Team Summary for the new role as per the procedure above.
+Now, enable Team Summary for the new role.
 5. Select **Save Changes**.

 ## Preview the Team Summary manager dashboard